 This year’s theme is “Make It Happen”.
-So, to women everywhere, first, stand proud and tall for everything that you have achieved so far in the face of resistance and challenges.
-And, whatever else you have in mind to do, take a step, no matter how small, in that direction today.
+So, to women everywhere: first, stand proud and tall for everything that you have achieved so far in the face of resistance and challenges.
+And, whatever else you have in mind to do, take another step, no matter how small, in that direction today.

-And, I would think all this despite knowing the history behind the day and its importance in many countries where women are still exploited and not at all empowered.
+And, I would think all this despite knowing the history of the day and its importance in many countries where women are still exploited and not at all empowered.

 For myself, from now on, I’ve decided to pick one woman each year who has inspired me in some way and to learn from her example.
 This year, I pick the woman who made me want to be a writer: Enid Blyton.
 And, though I’ve turned into quite a different writer and don’t necessarily agree with everything she has written or said, I still love that her books made me believe that I, too, could solve mysteries, be the best/brightest girl in school, and so on.
 It wasn’t just about a few hours of escapism but about discovering and accepting possibilities within my self and my existence.

 Below is some writing advice from her that, though it may appear to be rather simplistic, is actually rather difficult to manage in reality, given the number of distractions and constant noise that surrounds us and occupies our minds 24×7.
 And, as with all good advice, it applies to more than one area of life.